top of page

 Does Attaching Environmental Issues to Trade Agreements Boost Support for Trade Liberalisation?

 In this policy op-ed published by Bruegel, I argue that the omission of environmental issues in the new U.S.-E.U. trade talks may have negative effects on ratification of the new trade deal in the European Parliament.
 I analyze whether pro-climate individual Members of the European Parliament (MEPs) withheld their support for the streamlined trade talks.
 To control for their baseline attitudes on issue linkage, I include their stances on the TTIP, which had extensive mandates to negotiate provisions on climate change.
 All else equal, if an MEP is not supportive of a stronger climate policy, the MEP is predicted to support the trade talks without environmental mandates, with a likelihood of 83%.
 However, the predicted probability of approval drops to 40% if the MEP supports a stronger climate policy in line with the Paris Agreement.
-Click here to see the article
+Link

 bottom of page